SEO

 Breadcrumb navigation is one effective internal linking approach.
 These appear at the top of category and product pages to show users their path through the website.
 They also make crawling easier, improve user experience, and increase relevancy when marked up with breadcrumb schema.

 Related products widgets offer another valuable tactic.
-These widgets started on product detail pages but now appear on category pages too.
-They create great opportunities for cross-selling and simplify the website’s structure.
+These widgets started on product detail pages, but now appear on category pages too.
+They create great opportunities for cross-selling and simplify the site’s structure.

 Internal links tell search engines like Google which pages matter most on your site.
 Pages that are more internally linked appear more important to search engines, which can affect how Google ranks them.
 Make sure important pages like category pages have multiple internal links pointing to them from relevant pages across your store.